Anaminus/roblox-library/modules/Bitbuf/README.md

 type Buffer
 ```

-Buffer is a variable-size bit buffer with methods for reading and
+Buffer is a variable-size bit-level buffer with methods for reading and
 writing various common types.

 The buffer has a cursor, or index, to determine where data is read and